 Work overload

 Work overload is one factor which causes conflicts in organisations.
 Work overload can be instituted by the employer when he/she assigns an employee work which he/she cannot accomplish within the set timeframe.
 In such a case the conflict will be between the supervisor and the employee(s).
 Another scenario of work overload is a situation where one or more workers in the department fail to meet their targets which will compel other workers to assist them meet the target so as to meet the cumulative target for the department.
 Lazy or incompetent or slow workers propel work overload on other workers which in turn cause conflict between performing and non-performing workers.
-Conflict erupts because some workers feel that they are being hard-pressed to perform work which ordinarily is above the normal workload of a person of their level.
+Conflict erupts because some workers feel that they are being hard-pressedto perform work which ordinarily is above the normal workload of a person of their level.
 Work overload breeds work intensification which also influences conflict at individual, sectional and departmental levels.
 Most organisations especially SMEs do not provide workers with written employment contracts which in turn leaves the employer with the room to increase tasks and responsibilities on workers thereby causing work overload.

 Resistance to Change

 Most people in Zimbabwe and beyond are change phobia.
 People in and outside organisations do not easily accept change or modification of existing systems but rather resist it for purposes of maintaining the status quo.
-Workers usually stick to their habits and systems because they are accustomed to them and can easily follow how they operate.
+Workers usually stick to their habits and systems because they are accustomedto them and can easily follow how they operate.
 Change usually comes with fear of the unknown hence not all workers are prepared to embrace it.
-Studies (Mukuvisi et al 2019) are of the view that change is stressful and usually lead in conflict between a group of workers and management or team member and management.
+Studies (Mukuvisi et al 2019) are of the view that change is stressful and usually lead in conflict betweena group of workers and management or team member and management.
 For instance, employees may resist change through unions in collective bargaining sessions or they resist change as individuals.
 An employee may resist being moved from one department to another.
-It’s helpful to note that some workers naturally go through abjuration, denial, fury, and misperception as they will be trying to come to terms with change and possibly embracing it.
+It’s helpful to note that some workers naturally go through abjuration, denial, fury, and misperceptionas they will be trying to come to terms with change and possibly embracing it.
 Studies have shown that it is a normal human capital reaction to resist the unfamiliar and that it is again not rare for such resistance to turn to aggression and hostility.

 Poor Communication